opencomputeproject/OpenNetworkLinux/onlp/implementors/sfpi.md

 ## SFP Implementations

 Supporting all relevant SFP controls, status bitmaps, and read/write operations is required to provide rich access to all required SFP features.

+### Bitmaps
+Supporting the SFP Bitmap APIs allows the application to aggregate important status.

+### Read/Write Operations
+All sfpi_dev_{read,readb,readw,write,writeb,writew} functions should be implemented for any device/address.
+You should consider an SFP like a *bus, not a single device*.
+Module idproms @ 0x50, DOM information for SFP+ is @ 0x51, Embedded Copper PHYs @ 0x56, etc. Access to a static set of device addresses is insufficient so your ONLP implementation must be flexible enough to communicate with any given device address.

+### SFP Controls
+A proper implementation of the Control API is necessary.
+Do not skip support for all available control fields, either get or set where applicable.

 ## SFPi Documentation
 * [Doxygen](http://ocp.opennetlinux.org/onlp/group__sfpi.html)